UN-OCHA/common_design/components/README.md

 ### CSS
 - A component will likely have its own CSS stylesheet.
 Some components might be CSS only.
 - There should be no hexidecimal colour values.
-We should use CSS custom properties for colour management.
+We should use CSS custom properties for colour management, defaulting to `--brand-*` whenever possible.
 - If variants exist, multiple stylesheets can be used to distinguish and organise.
 - Variants should build on existing "base" rules.
 If that is not possible, it is likely not a good candidate for a variant.